2018–19 Minnesota Golden Gophers women's basketball team

 The 2018–19 Minnesota Golden Gophers women's basketball team represented the University of Minnesota during the 2018–19 NCAA Division I women's basketball season.
 The Golden Gophers, led by first-year head coach Lindsay Whalen, played their home games at Williams Arena as members of the Big Ten Conference.
-They finished the season 21–11, 9–9 in Big Ten play to finish in a 4-way tie for fifth place.
+They finished the season 21–11, 9–9 in Big Ten play to finish in a four-way tie for fifth place.
 They lost in the second round of the Big Ten women's tournament to Indiana.
-They received at-large bid of the WNIT.
-There they defeated Northern Iowa in the first round before losing to Cincinnati in the second round.
+They received an at-large bid to the WNIT.
+There, they defeated Northern Iowa in the first round before losing to Cincinnati in the second round.